-The Forty-Ninth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) will be held March 5-9, 2018 in the Student Union at Florida Atlantic University in Boca Raton, FL.
+The Fifty-fourth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) will be held March 6-10, 2023 in the Student Union at Florida Atlantic University in Boca Raton, FL.
 The main campus is located three miles from the Atlantic Ocean, on an 850-acre site in Boca Raton, south of Palm Beach and north of Fort Lauderdale and Miami.
 The climate is subtropical with an average temperature of 75 degrees.

-The organizing committee (Frederick Hoffman, Ronald C. Mullin, and Stephen Locke) cordially invite participation in our Conference by interested persons in the academic community as well as business, industry and government.
-The conference advisory committee: David Brown, (Utah State University); Joanna Ellis-Monaghan, (Mount St. Michaels College and University of Vermont); Kim Factor, (Marquette University); Sarah Holliday, (Kennesaw State University); Marc Lipman, (University of Indiana-Purdue University, Fort Wayne); Maria Provost, (Florida Atlantic University).
+The organizing committee members (Frederick Hoffman, Ronald C. Mullin, and Stephen Locke) cordially invite participation in our Conference by interested persons in the academic community as well as business, industry and government.
+The conference advisory committee members are: Miklos Bona, (University of Florida); David Brown, (Utah State University); Kim Factor, (Marquette University); Martin Golumbic, (University of Haifa); Leslie Hogben (Iowa State University and American Institute on Mathematics (AIM)); Sarah Holliday, (Kennesaw State University); Edoardo Persichetti, (Florida Atlantic University); Ivelisse Rubio, (University of Puerto Rico, Rio Piedras); John Wierman (Johns Hopkins University), Maria Provost, (Florida Atlantic University).

-The 49th Conference is partially supported by the National Security Agency (pending) and the Institute for Combinatorics and its Applications.
+The 54th Conference is partially supported by the National Security Agency and the Institute for Combinatorics and its Applications.

 Florida Atlantic University Campus Map (see parking lot numbers on this map)